FraunhoferIOSB/swap-it-execution-engine/documentation/source/GenerateOPCUATypes.rst

 Internal Execution Engine Types
 ================================
 The internal Execution Engine types are mainly required for the interface between a custom scheduler and the Dispatcher.
 Here these internal data types enable a standardized format for the exchange of parameter.
-Since the Execution Engine genrates custom OPC UA data types from the custom type definitions, each type is declared as a custom structure and it is not possible to directly declare single variables.
+Since the Execution Engine generates custom OPC UA data types from the custom type definitions, each type is declared as a custom structure and it is not possible to directly declare single variables.
 Here the definition of a simple string variable cannot be accomplished with *string_variable = "TestString"*.
 Instead, the *string_variable* must be declared as a field of a structure, e.g.: